MobasharAhmad/MobasharAhmad/README.md

 ## Hello!  👋
-- 🎓 I’m an undergrad studying Biotechnology at the University of Rajshahi, Bangladesh 🇧🇩.
+- 🎓 I’m an undergrad studying Biotechnology at the University of Rajshahi, Bangladesh.
 - 👩‍🔬 I am interested in understanding why and how gene expression alters in different conditions.
 - 🧫 I gained hands-on experience in recombinant DNA technology at [Molecular Biology & Protein Science Laboratory](https://mbpsl.ru.ac.bd/) as an intern where I studied a bacterial transcription factor to explore its role in virulence.
 - 🧬 I’m currently learning to analyze and interpret bulk RNA-seq data.